What's changing?

 What will change and what it means for you

-The final draft of Te Mātaiaho | the refreshed NZ curriculum will be released in Term 4, 2023.
-You can download the current version below.
+The draft Te Mātaiaho | the refreshed NZ curriculum can be downloaded using the link below.

 Te Mātaiaho means “to observe and examine the strands of learning.”
 This name was gifted by Dr Wayne Ngata and members of our Rōpū Kaitiaki.

-• Te ao tangata | social sciences was released in November 2022, and the new Aotearoa New Zealand's Histories must now be taught in all schools.
+• Te ao tangata | social sciences was released in November 2022, and the new Aotearoa New Zealand's histories must now be taught in all schools.

-• Science is in development for release in 2024
+• Science is in development for release in 2024.

-• Technology is in development for release in 2024
+• Technology is in development for release in 2024.

-• The arts is in development for release in 2024
+• The arts is in development for release in 2024.

-• Health and physical education is in development for release in 2025
+• Health and physical education is in development for release in 2025.

 • Learning languages is in development for release in 2025.